 It’s hard to pin a label on Shaw Brothers’ Heaven and Hell.

-It’s definitely weird, but not to the extent of movies like The Holy Mountain.
+It’s hands-down weird, but not to the extent of movies like The Holy Mountain.
 The overall frame and stories in each segment are straightforward and simplistic, rather than baffling.

 The movie is also a melange.
 Incorporating everything from kung fu action to classic Chinese mythology, to stage musical and pop art, to even fervent social commentary.
 If that sounds like a headache, the consolation is that acting and choreography are reasonable, often slick as well.
 No one’s going to win an (Asian) Oscar here.
 But no one is deserving of a Razzie too.